About these ads

 Welcome to my weekly update of my 20 Week Organization Challenge.
 I’m on week 3!
 This week I completed organizing the “Boys Closet Shelf,” which included storing their extra bedding.

-We bought matching beds for the boys and once they are set up, we will lose the four drawers under Henry’s current bed.
-I was using two of the drawers to store spare sheets and blankets and two to store the clothes Henry’s outgrown that we are saving for Emmett.
+We bought matching beds for the boys and once they are set up, we will lose the four drawers under H’s current bed.
+I was using two of the drawers to store spare sheets and blankets and two to store the clothes H’s outgrown that we are saving for E.

 Last week I tackled the boys toy storage in their closet.
 Moving everything to the cubby-shelf freed up the four baskets that were on the floor.
 I figured these would be perfect for the job.
 I promptly filled them all up with bed linens and clothes.
 Also we’d just been shoving the spare mattress pads (and other random junk) up into the corners of the closet shelf, since they wouldn’t fit in the drawers.